VerifiedJoseph/intruder-alert/README.md

 ## Demo

-A [demo](https://verifiedjoseph.github.io/intruder-alert/demo/) is available and is built from the latest commit on the `main` brach.
+A demo is [available](https://verifiedjoseph.github.io/intruder-alert/demo/).
+It is built from the latest commit on the `main` brach.

 ## Installation